reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

     ![](./media/v2img13.png)

-1. In the Terminal view, at the command prompt, enter the following command:
+1. In the Terminal view, at the command prompt, run the following command:

     ```cmd/sh
     dotnet run